Is dry food bad for cats? Let’s get our thinking cats on!

 - Preserving optimal weight and muscle tone

-- Providing quality protein content in ideal, vet-approved serving sizes
+- Providing quality protein content in ideal serving sizes

 - Offering that appetising aroma that cats love, even picky eaters